- Is Eucalan safe to use on lingerie?

 Convenience, saves time and water.
 Eucalan is low-sudsing.
 With wool less handling while wet helps avoid matting and shrinking.
 No rinsing insures some eucalyptus or lavender (to inhibit moths) will stay in the fabric.

 - What will happen if I do rinse?

 For wool - Rinsing is okay if done carefully but we suggest you add a few drops of Eucalan to the rinse water to achieve the benefit of the essential oil and the lanolin.
-All other fabrics may be rinsed; rinse until the water runs clear.
+All other fabrics may be rinsed if desired, but it is not necessarry.
 Eucalan is a low-sudsing agent and requires less rinsing.